 1. Classic header

 The classic header is the most popular and most recognizable type of header found on the web.
 It usually consists of a bare minimum: the logo, contact information, the CTA button, and links to basic categories of website content.
+These navigation links are essential for guiding users' attention and improving usability by providing a clear visual hierarchy within the header.

 Where should you use it?
 Well, classic things never go out of style.
 Such headers are functional enough for landing pages or simple websites without a complex hierarchy.